 Congratulations on your offer of admission to the University of St. Thomas School of Law!
 We are excited to have you join our community and look forward to working with you throughout your legal career.

 Below is information and resources to help you learn more about St. Thomas, the Twin Cities and the next steps in the admissions process.
-Our Admitted Applicant Program will be held on Friday, April 4, 2025 and includes our social event at the Twins game on Saturday, April 5.
-Invitations to the events have been sent by mail.
+Reach out to us if you have any questions!

 The week prior to on-campus orientation, a virtual orientation site on Canvas will launch, with details on our policy manual, student conduct, well-being, the mentor externship program, technology, library resources, campus safety, the downtown area, and more.